WangariKimotho/WangariKimotho/README.md

 - 👋 Hi, I’m @WangariKimotho
 - 👀 I’m interested in DATASCIENCE AND DEEP LEARNING
 - 🌱 I’m currently learning NLP AND TIME SERIES FORECASTING -CLIMATE ML
-- 💞️ I’m looking to collaborate on DataScience projects related to text analysis or climate models
+- 💞️ I’m looking to collaborate on DataScience projects and climate analysis with a deep learning approach.
 - 📫 How to reach me :here:)

 <!---